-Science Fact: In yesterday’s post we stored a delicious leftover bit of pizza.
-Today, we’re going to bring it out and eat it!
+Science Fact: In yesterday’s post we stored a delicious bit of leftovers, but we did not reheat pizza.
+Today, we’re going to bring out the pizza, reheat it and eat it!

+Pizza is healthy food, and a flexible food.
 Some people eat pizza cold, for breakfast or a snack, and swear by it.
 But most of us prefer an approximation of its original state, piping hot.
-Let’s address the difficult problem: suitably reheating pizza.
+Let’s address the difficult problem: how to suitably reheat pizza.

 We might consider three generic types of food leftovers: